SAMRO Bursary South Africa 2021 – 2022

 - Most recent tertiary exam results/ academic record/ transcript (on tertiary letterhead)

 - Two reference letters from your current university lecturers (please ensure that your references read the Reference Letter Guidelines)

-- Masters students must add: synopsis of your thesis (max 5 to 8 pages) and a reference letter from your supervisor
+- Masters students must add: synopsis of their thesis (max 5 to 8 pages) and a reference letter from their supervisor

 *NOTE: all communications and reference letters should be in English.

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

 For any queries related to this bursary programme, please contact SAMRO directly: